Gilgit-Baltistan: Religion

 The population of Gilgit-Baltistan is entirely Muslim and is denominationally the most diverse in the country.
 The region is also the only Shia-plurality area in an otherwise Sunni-dominant Pakistan.
-People in the Skardu district are mostly Shia, while Diamir and Astore districts have Sunni majorities.
-Ghanche has a Noorbakhshi population, and Ghizar has an Ismaili majority.
+People in the Shigar, Kharmang and Skardu districts are mostly Shi'a, while Diamir and Astore districts have Sunni majority.
+Ghanche has a Nurbakhshia population, and Ghizar has an Isma'ili majority.
 The populations in Gilgit, Hunza and Nagar districts are composed of a mix of all of these sects.
-Recent surveys show that Shia Ismaili women, both rural and urban, have high rates of contraceptives usage and low fertility rates; by contrast Sunni women, especially in rural areas, have low rates of contraceptive usage and high fertility rates.
+Recent surveys show that Shi'a Isma'ili women, both rural and urban, have high rates of contraceptives usage and low fertility rates; by contrast Sunni women, especially in rural areas, have low rates of contraceptive usage and high fertility rates.